-In California, employers have specific obligations to ensure their employees are well-informed about their rights and benefits under the workers’ compensation system.
+In California, employers have specific obligations to ensure their employees are well informed about their rights and benefits under the workers’ compensation system.
 Employers must post a workers’ compensation informational poster in a conspicuous location frequented by employees.

 Employers are required to provide new employees with a workers’ compensation pamphlet that outlines their rights and benefits.
-This must be done either at the time of hiring or by the end of the employee’s first pay period.
+This must be done either at the time of hire or by the end of the employee’s first pay period.

 If an employee is injured, the employer must provide a Workers’ Compensation Claim Form (DWC 1) and a Notice of Potential Eligibility within one working day of learning about the injury.

-This requirement takes effect Jan.
+This requirement will take effect Jan.
 1, 2025.

 Laurie DeYoung is an attorney with Jackson Lewis in Los Angeles. © 2024 Jackson Lewis.
 All rights reserved.
 Reposted with permission.